seiferla/FiBo/docs/SRS.md

 #### 3.3.2 Defect Rate

 Our goal is that we have no loss of any data.
-This is important so that the users financial data is save, even after a downtime of the server.
+This is important so that the users financial data is safe, even after a downtime of the server.

 ### 3.4 Performance

 #### 3.4.1 Capacity

 The system should be able to manage thousands of requests.
-Also it should be possible to register as many users as necessary.
+Also, it should be possible to register as many users as necessary.

 #### 3.4.2 Storage

 Smartphones don't provide much storage.
-Therefore we are aiming to keep the needed storage as small as possible.
+Therefore, we are aiming to keep the needed storage as small as possible.

 #### 3.4.3 App performance / Response time